MinaMarinova/SoftUniCode/README.md

-Code sample of my homeworks for Software University.
+Code sample of my homework assignments at Software University.